docsforadobe/javascript-tools-guide/docs/user-interface-tools/types-of-controls.md

 ### Scrollbar

 Like a slider, the scrollbar is a bar with a draggable indicator.
-It also has “stepper” buttons at each end, that you can click to jump the indicator by the amount in the `stepdelta` property.
+It also has "stepper" buttons at each end, that you can click to jump the indicator by the amount in the `stepdelta` property.
 If you click a point on the bar outside the indicator, the indicator jumps by the amount in the jumpdelta property.